martin-leydier/Zwip/docs/config.md

 - integer
 - can be overridden using the PORT environment variable
 - Port to listen to, Zwip will listen incoming requests at http://0.0.0.0:port/

-#### zip_path
-- string or null
-- Path to the zip(1) binary, if it is null or empty, then Zwip will search the PATH for it

 #### log_path
 - string or null